cmchu/SFpal/README.md

   - **raw_data** contains the originally scraped data or downloaded data

 ### development
-This folder contains code to gather/scrape data, clean data, and spatially analyze data.
+This folder contains code written in the development phase to gather/scrape data, clean data, and spatially analyze data.
+These files were then incorporated into our final app.
-  - Clean_Process_data.ipynb
-    - cleans parks, schools, and bart stations data, and spatially joins them with zipcode data
-    - reads in data from raw_data folder
-    - generates cleaned csv files, which are placed into the clean_data folder
-  - Jaccard_similarity.ipynb
-    - calculates the Jaccard similarity between each community and a sample user input
-    - this code was then copied into the app server python file

 ### functions
 This folder contains sub-folders: app, data cleaning, data transforming, and data scraping.
   - **app** contains the app architecture (server, client, etc.).
-  - **data scraping**
-    - rent_citydata.py
-      - scrapes data from Zillow and City-Data
+  - **data_scraping** contains the code used to scrape data from Zillow and City-Data.
-      - gathers data on Price, Zillow Price (per sqft), Zillow Rent (per sqft), Income, Poverty (% below the poverty level), Degree (percentage who have Bachelor's degree), Cost of Living (living index)
-      - generates ZIPdata.csv file and zip.csv file
-        - zillow_citydata.csv contains data on every listing in San Francisco
-        - zillow_citydata_condensed.csv condenses the data in zillow_citydata.csv to provide averaged data for each zip code
+  - **data transforming** contains code to get the estimated time from one zip code to a specified address.

 ## Python Package Dependencies
   - geopandas